 Accreditation is a quality status for experienced practitioners who can demonstrate high standards of competent and ethical practice.
 Becoming an accredited member involves a detailed application and assessment process that takes several months to complete.

-Senior accreditation recognises a practitioner’s experience, accomplishment and development within their specialist area.
+Senior accreditation recognises a practitioner’s experience, accomplishments and development within their specialist area.
 We paused new applications for senior accreditation in January 2022 while we review the schemes and their criteria.
 You can read more in Review of senior accreditation schemes.

 If you are no longer practising but want to stay in touch with your profession and benefit from our services, you can transfer to the retired member category.
 Retired membership is open to members who are taking a long career break as well as those retiring from practice.